 Once you decide to buy healthcare-grade furniture, be sure you’re getting the right materials for all parts.
 One common misstep is choosing a healthcare-grade piece of furniture but inadvertently selecting traditional-grade finishes.
 In this case, the fabric and materials will not stand up to the wear and tear of waiting rooms and exam rooms.
 Traditional finishes also typically cannot tolerate the cleaning solutions used in healthcare settings.

-“Healthcare architects and furniture designers realize the importance of the right finishes, and we’ve seen a huge improvement in purchasing knowledge in the last five years,” Breaux says.
+“Healthcare architects and furniture designers realize the importance of the right finishes, and we’ve seen a huge improvement in purchasing knowledge,” Breaux says.
 “However, some smaller companies that are not healthcare specialists may not know the right product or fabric to buy.”

 Avoid this mistake by carefully choosing every element of a purchase to meet healthcare-grade standards.

 Although the focus in healthcare settings is on caring for people, keeping furniture in good shape is an important consideration for providing optimal care.
 Tears, cracks and other degradation that would be a nuisance in another setting can be a hazard in a healthcare location.
 Addressing wear and tear before patients do is also critical due to Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey about the cleanliness and appearance of the healthcare environment.